gvwilson/sensibleadventures/short-stories/arecibo.md

 "I am not a monk,"
 the foreigner says.
 "I have simply forgotten it."
-He brushes a finger over the old scar that wrinkles the left side of his head.
+He brushes a finger over the old scar that wrinkles the side of his head.

 Scholar Liu smiles.
 "And to think there are those who spend their lifetimes trying to let go of such things."